 Henry begins to feel the hopelessness & misery weigh down upon him even heavier than before.
 With a grief-filled heart, that sought out comfort, peace, hope, & love…. he turns & walks back in the direction he came from. — He met Jesus… & when he did, Jesus made it all feel worthless. —–

 (I don’t know about anyone else…. but this isn’t how I met Jesus. — He came to me with love.
 Love I had never known in all my life.
 Love that made despair & misery seem so very small.
 Life-changing love. — Not what poor Henry was greeted with.)

-No, Henry didn’t meet Jesus… what he met was a Christian. — & when he did… He walked away from Jesus.
+No, Henry didn’t meet Jesus… what he met was a lot of today’s Christians. — & when he did… He walked away from Jesus.